 Choosing to buy a semi-detached house or detached is very much a matter of personal preference and depends on what your needs are and how much you can afford on the purchase.

-Semi-detached house are quite common in West Midlands, especially in areas like Birmingham, Smethwick, Bournville, Coventry, Dudley plus other magnificent places.
+The semi-detached house is quite common in the West Midlands, especially in areas like Birmingham, Smethwick, Bournville, Coventry, Dudley plus other magnificent places.
 Many of these older semi-detached homes still exist and new ones continue to be built.

 Read our article about the difference between flat and apartment.

 A terrace or terrace house is part of a row of identical or mirror-image houses that share side walls.
 The first and last in a row of terrace houses is called an end terrace and is often a different layout from the houses in the middle.